seemantshekhar43/fossee-task/README.md

  6. Make the following changes in PostService.java

-    - Update the absolute path of "media" in your pc.
+    - Update the absolute path of "media" in accordance with where you cloned the project.
     ```java
        final static String POST_IMAGE_PATH = "absolute_path_of_media_folder";
     ```